-Knowing how to address a letter correctly shows that you are a professional individual.
-Here is a step by step guide to follow when addressing a letter.
+Addressing a letter correctly shows that you are professional.
+Here is a step-by-step guide to addressing a letter.

 Start with your name and address

-Include your address to help the recipient to reply easily without searching for the address.
+Include your address to help the recipient reply without searching for the address.
 It is a form of courtesy and shows that you value your recipient's time.